jaceklaskowski/scala-academy-sandbox/rafal/scopt-printer/README.md

 ## Scopt printer

-a application with Scopt and Docker support.
+A simple application demonstrating Scopt and Docker usage.
+It prints out command line arguments marked with `-i` and `-o`.